EliWuerth/spot-sdk/docs/payload/docker_containers.md

 ##### Docker Compose YAML configuration file

 The `docker-compose.yml` file contains instructions for managing the docker images in the Extension.
 The “docker-compose” tool is an industry standard to support the management of multiple pieces of software packaged together.
-If no logging driver is specified in the `docker-compose.yml` file, the Extension uses the `journald` logging driver as of 4.1.0.

-##### Docker Logs

-As of 4.1.0, the `journald` logging driver is supported for Extensions.
-Its usage is strongly recommended because it enables developers to retrieve logs for containers that are no longer running.
-If the CORE I/O has not been power cycled, logs for an individual run of a container may be retrieved by:

-- Executing `docker events`, and noting the full Docker container ID(s) of interest
-- For each ID, executing `journalctl CONTAINER_ID_FULL={ID} -u docker.service --until now`, where `{ID}` is the full Docker container ID from the previous step

-If the CORE I/O has been power cycled, logs may be retrieved by executing `journalctl -u docker.service --until now`.

 ##### Other files

 Extensions can also include the following files:

 - Icon file: Optional image file with the icon to show for the extension in the UI.
 The icon filename is specified in the `icon` field in the `manifest.json` file.
 If omitted, a generic icon will be used for the extension.
 - Udev rules file: Optional file with udev rules to copy to host OS /etc/udev/rules.d in order to support devices connected to Spot platform as a requirement to run the Extension.
 The udev filename is specified in the `udev_rules` field in the `manifest.json` file.
-Udev rules are ignored in Extensions installations in Orbit.
+Udev rules are ignored in Extensions installations in Scout.
 - Any other files needed to run the extension: The creators of the Spot Extensions can include any other files in the extension bundle that is necessary for the software applications in the extension to run.

 #### Extension Management